SuleimanFarah/sunpy/GSOC/GSOC-2017-nitinkgp23-(Sunkit-image).md

 #### Phase 2 Evaluation
 ----------
 ### Week 9 - Week 10 (Jul 25 - Aug 7)
-This 2 week period will consist of wrapping up FLCT code.
+This 2 week period will consist of **wrapping up FLCT code**.
 The C code of FLCT is over 2500 lines, and since I haven't done wrapping before, I cant foresee how much time I will require to wrap up the full code.
 Still, I expect it to be completed in the 2 week period.
 If it is not achieved successfully, the task will be carry forwarded to next week.
 ### Week 11 (Aug 8 - Aug 14)
 My aims for this week are to:
-- Wrap up complete FLCT code
+- **Wrap** up complete FLCT code
-- Add suitable documentation
+- Add suitable **documentation**

 ### Week 12 - Week 13 (Aug 15 - Aug 28)

-If everything goes well, I will have achieved my target till now.
+If everything goes well, I will have **achieved my target** till now.
 This 2 weeks and further, I will pick items from my wishlist to work upon.
 If any other improvements are needed which are even remotely connected to `sunkit-image`, I will be discussing it with mentors and picking it up.
 If not, I will be picking up a project or two that I have in mind.

 ---------
 #### GSoC period ends